bozhidar-dimitrov/programming-with-c-lessons/README.md

 # programming-with-c-lessons
-Code from the TUES course "Programming with C".
-Choose a branch that corresponds to the study year of your course.
+Code from the TUES course "Programming with C - System Programming"  for 2025-2026 school year.